 The new payments regulation, set for September enforcement in the UK, is a once-in-a-generation change with the potential to massively disrupt an enterprise or to push an enterprise ahead of its competitors when it comes to customer experience.

-But while SCA itself will be a vital pillar of protection for merchants and consumers alike, there is more to fraud and more to fraud protection then deploying a high-quality SCA solution.
-It is not, as some have mistakenly assumed, the only fraud solution a merchant will ever need.
+But while SCA itself will be a vital pillar of protection for merchants and consumers alike, there is more to fraud and more to payment fraud protection then deploying a high-quality SCA solution.
+It is not, as some have mistakenly assumed, the only Ecommerce Fraud Solution a merchant will ever need.
 First, many transactions are not subject to SCA.
 And second, maintaining a low fraud rate is vital for providing a top-notch customer experience in the time of SCA.

 - European regulators approved SCA as a way to better protect online retailers and consumers.
 But a significant number of transactions are not subject to SCA and therefore invite fraud.

 - Having a top-flight fraud protection solution is a key to being able to provide customers with a top-notch buying experience in the SCA era.